inthewaves/kotlin-signald/README.md

 #### Gradle

 Add `mavenCentral()` to the dependencies block if you haven't already done so.
+Then, add:

 ```groovy
 dependencies {